Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

                                 ... secondary/
 			                ... <Symlink EPC Device2>/

-If an EPF device has to be associated with 2 EPCs (like in the case of Non-transparent bridge), symlink of endpoint controller connected to primary interface should be added in 'primary' directory and symlink of endpoint controller connected to secondary interface should be added in 'secondary'
+If an EPF device has to be associated with 2 EPCs (like in the woke case of Non-transparent bridge), symlink of endpoint controller connected to primary interface should be added in 'primary' directory and symlink of endpoint controller connected to secondary interface should be added in 'secondary'